English cricket team in Australia in 2002–03

-The England cricket team toured Australia in 2002–03, playing a five-Test series for The Ashes and a number of tour matches against Australian domestic teams.
+The England cricket team toured Australia in 2002–03, playing a five-Test series for The Ashes against the Australia national team and a number of tour matches against Australian domestic teams.
 They also played a triangular ODI series against Australia and Sri Lanka.
 The first Test of the series, at Brisbane, was the 800th Test match to be played by England.

 Australia comfortably won the Test series 4–1 and retained the Ashes, which were in their possession since 1989.
 The player of the series was Michael Vaughan from England.